adrianxsalazar/adrianxsalazar.github.io/_pages/about.md

 Hello !!
 This is the web page of Adrian Salazar Gomez.

-I am a research assistant in Machine Learning and Robotic Perception at the [University of Lincoln](https://www.lincoln.ac.uk/home/).
-Besides, I do research in collaboration with [King's College London](https://www.kcl.ac.uk/) and I am a teaching assistant at [King's College London](https://www.kcl.ac.uk/) for the Data Mining and Machine Learning modules.
+I am a research assistant in Machine Learning and Robotic Perception at the [University of Lincoln](https://www.lincoln.ac.uk/home/) and I do research in collaboration with [King's College London](https://www.kcl.ac.uk/)

+I am a teaching assistant at [King's College London](https://www.kcl.ac.uk/) where I am teaching:
+* 7CCSMDM1: Data Mining
+* 7CCSMML: Machine Learning

 ## Research
 My research interests lie broadly within artificial intelligence, machine learning, and autonomous systems.